jwsy/jade-shooter-22/README.md

 # JADE Shooter '22

-A quick custom top‑down shooter built with [kaboom.js](https://kaboomjs.com/) and designed to be hacked on in the browser.
+A quick custom top‑down shooter built with [kaboom.js](https://kaboomjs.com/) and designed to be hacked on in the browser per this article <https://javascript.plainenglish.io/kaboom-js-repl-it-custom-top-down-shooter-in-5-min-ebad8157073a>.
 Fly your jade shard through waves of goofy foes, rack up points, and tweak sprites or logic to make the game your own.

 - **Play now:** https://jade-shooter-22.netlify.app
 - **Original repl:** https://replit.com/@jwsy/jade-shooter-22